kyalders/tstapp-kyle-gcs/README.md

 # tstapp-kyle-gcs

-This repo serves as a guide to terraform deployments.
+This repo serves as a great guide to terraform deployments.